marsbos/koh/README.md

 ### Why the Factory wins:
 - Physical Boundaries: Every island is a `real` Web Component.
 No CSS leaks, no global scope pollution, just clean encapsulation.
-- Zero-Overhead Lifecycle: Leveraging the browser-native connectedCallback.
+- Zero-Overhead Lifecycle: Leveraging the browser-native `connectedCallback`.
 Koh knows exactly when an island enters or leaves the DOM without a complex internal scheduler.
 - Persistent State: State defined in the factory is physically linked to that specific HTML node.
 It stays alive as long as the element exists.

 ---